cqueiroz-pivotal/PCF-demo/README.md

 This is the monolithic version of this demo.
-For the micro-services version, please see the microservices branch: https://github.com/Pivotal-Field-Engineering/PCF-demo/tree/micro-services
+For the micro-services version, please check the microservices branch.

 PCF Demo
 =========